Pixel-Open/magento-plausible/README.md

 - Manage goals on specific actions (contact, register, checkout, order...)
 - Allow use of your own Plausible instance
 - Compatible with multiple websites
-- Compatible with Magento OpenSource and Adobe Commerce
+- Compatible with Magento OpenSource, Mage-OS and Adobe Commerce
+- Compatible with Hyvä theme

 ![Plausible Analytics in Magento admin](screenshot.png)